-The BMW i3 is the BMW Group’s first series-produced electric vehicle and represents a new type of sustainable mobility for urban areas.
+The BMW i3 The BMW i3 is the BMW Group’s first series-produced electric vehicle and represents a new type of sustainable mobility for urban areas.
 The concept, with its unique vehicle architecture, also calls for the use of modern, lightweight materials, such as carbon fibre reinforced plastic (CFRP), and innovative and pioneering production processes.

 With a range of 130 to 160 kilometres, the BMW i3 meets the mobility needs of customers in urban areas.
 Charging can be done at home, at work or at public charging stations.

-These include services such as the BMW i Wallbox Pure for rapid vehicle charging at home; extensive ConnectedDrive functions in the car itself for smart phones; as well as the ChargeNow card, which assures drivers unlimited access to public charging infrastructure on the go.
+These include services such as the BMW i Wallboard Pure for rapid vehicle charging at home.
+As well as extensive ConnectedDrive functions in the car itself for smart phones.
+That’s as well as the ChargeNow card.
+All which assures drivers unlimited access to public charging infrastructure on the go.

 Furthermore, BMW i is expanding the public charging infrastructure.
 Finally including convenient reservation and payment systems.